SHANMUKH405/DEVOPS_PRACTISE_1/README.md

 Welcome to your first DevOps project!
 This is designed for **complete beginners** who want to learn DevOps concepts hands-on.

+> **Note:** This project includes a complete CI/CD pipeline, database integration, and comprehensive documentation to help you learn DevOps from scratch.

 ## 📚 What is This Project?

 This project teaches you DevOps by building a real web application.
 You'll learn: